A Travel Price Comparison for United States of America Cincinnati vs. El Paso for Vacations, Tours, and Honeymoons

 Which is Bigger, Cincinnati or El Paso?

-El Paso is bigger, and its population is about 84% larger than the population of Cincinnati.
-When comparing the population of Cincinnati vs. El Paso, keep in mind that a larger population does not always imply the destination has more attractions or better activities.
-So, always research the type of place that you want to visit and the activities that interest you.
+El Paso has a larger population, and is about 84% larger than the population of Cincinnati.
+When comparing the sizes of Cincinnati and El Paso, keep in mind that a larger population does not always imply the destination has more attractions or better activities.
+So, always research the type of place that you want to visit along with the activities and attractions that interest you.